Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 * This use case takes approximately 15 minutes.
 * Each step involves multiple actions that prepare you for the next step.
-* Copy and paste the code in Editor to follow along.
+* Copy, paste, and run the code in Editor to follow along.

 #### Step 1: Determine the root cause.

-Find out the vehicle identification number (VIN) of all cars that required a battery replacement under warranty:
+Find out the vehicle identification number (VIN) for all cars that required a battery replacement under warranty:

 ```sql
 SELECT d.company, count(*)